David Kelly (weapons expert): Early life, education and first jobs: 1944–1984

 David Christopher Kelly was born in Llwynypia, Glamorgan, South Wales, on 14 May 1944.
 His parents were Thomas John Kelly and Margaret, née Williams; Thomas was a schoolteacher who was serving in the Royal Air Force Volunteer Reserve as a signals officer during the Second World War.
-Thomas and Margaret divorced in 1951; she took her young son and moved in with her parents in Pontypridd.
+Thomas and Margaret divorced in 1951; she took their young son and moved in with her parents in Pontypridd.
 From the age of eleven he attended the local grammar school.
 He was a keen sportsman and musician at school, and represented Wales in the youth cross-country running team; he played double bass in the National Youth Orchestra of Wales and played the saxophone to a high standard.

 In 1963 Kelly was admitted to the University of Leeds to study chemistry, botany and biophysics.
 His mother died two years later from an overdose of prescription barbiturates.
 Although the coroner's inquest gave an open verdict, Kelly believed she had killed herself.
 As a result of the death, Kelly suffered from insomnia and was prescribed sleeping pills; he was also given an extra year to complete his degree.
 He graduated in 1967 with a BSc in bacteriology; he then obtained an MSc in virology from the University of Birmingham.
 Between his first and second degrees, on 15 July 1967, he married Janice, née Vawdrey, who was studying at Bingley Teacher Training College.

 Kelly joined the Insect Pathology Unit at the University of Oxford in 1968, while a student of Linacre College.
 In 1971 he received his doctorate in microbiology; his thesis was "The Replication of Some Iridescent Viruses in Cell Cultures".
 In the early 1970s he undertook postdoctoral research at the University of Warwick, before moving back to Oxford in the mid-1970s to work at the Institute of Virology and Environmental Microbiology.
 There he carried out virology research into pests such as Spodoptera and Aedes.
-He rose to the position of Chief Scientific Officer; much of his work was in the field of insect viruses.
+He rose to the position of chief scientific officer; much of his work was in the field of insect viruses.